parsa-cloudsuite/parsa-cloudsuite.github.io/tutorial2015-hipeac.md

 <ul>
-<a href="http://parsa.epfl.ch/~kocberbe">Onur Kocberber</a> is a fifth-year PhD candidate in the Parallel Systems Architecture Laboratory at EPFL, advised by Prof. Babak Falsafi.
-Onur's research focuses on design for dark silicon and efficient server architectures for large-scale datacenters.
+<a href="http://parsa.epfl.ch/~daglis">Alexandros Daglis</a> is a fourth year PhD student that works at EPFL under the supervision of Babak Falsafi.
+His research interests include rack-scale computing and datacenter architectures.
+His current focus is on system design for high performance remote memory access..
 <!--
 <li> <a href="http://parsa.epfl.ch/~jevdjic">Djordje Jevdjic</a> is a fifth-year PhD candidate in the Parallel Systems Architecture Laboratory at EPFL, advised by Prof. Babak Falsafi.
 Djordje works on high-performance memory systems for servers, including on-chip DRAM caches and 3D-die stacking, with emphasis on locality and energy-efficiency.</li>
 <li> <a href="http://parsa.epfl.ch/~kaynak">Cansu Kaynak</a> is a fifth-year PhD candidate in the Parallel Systems Architecture Laboratory at EPFL, advised by Prof. Babak Falsafi.
 Cansu's research focuses on high-performance memory systems to bridge the ever-increasing processor/memory performance gap.
 She is currently working on mitigating instruction-related stalls, a key performance bottleneck in server applications.</li>